Higher Categories and Topological Quantum Field Theories: Partition Function

 Below we derive two other equivalent formulas for the partition function, which will be used in the proof of invariance.
-They each have different flavors, and in practice it is more convenient to use one over another.
+They each have different flavors, and depending on the situation it is more convenient to use one over another.